AJ-Wuu/CodeBlood/MachineOrganization.md

     * Using the indirection operator ```*``` we can get back the value which is pointed by the pointer, but in case of void pointer we cannot use the indirection operator directly.
 This is because a void pointer has no data type that creates a problem for the compiler to predict the size of the pointed object
     * The void pointer is useful because it is a generic pointer that any pointer can be cast into and back again without loss of information
   * ```int q[] = {1,2,3,4}; int* p = &q[2];``` indicates that p points to the address of q[2], and q points to the address of q[0].
 As integer has 4 bytes, ```p - q = 2```
-  * Can re-assign pointers, CANNOT re-assign arrays
+  * Can re-assign pointers, CANNOT re-assign arrays (see arrays as CONSTANT pointers)
 * Array:
   * ```int arr[3] = {1,2,3}``` we have ```arr``` as a **constant** pointer (pointing to the first element of the array), so it can never be put at the left of an equation
   * ```matrix[i][j]``` == ```*(*(matrix + i) + j)``` -> dereferencing twice